-The GIS approach is to perform a spatial identity between the participant locations and the census block group polygon layer.
-This identity will assign the census block group ID to the participant.
+The GIS approach is to perform a spatial identity between the participant locations and the census tract polygon layer.
+This identity will assign the census tract ID to the participant.
 That ID can be used to join the educational attainment data from the US Census Bureau to the participant location.
-6. GIS Steps